-Debts are a common barrier to a victim-survivor leaving and staying out of an abusive relationship.
+Debts are a common barrier to a victim-survivor remaining in or returning to an abusive relationship.
 A victim survivor can experience the financial impact long after the relationship has ended.

 PART ONE: General concerns with Consumer Credit Reforms

 1. Responsible lending laws protect against economic abuse